TengSopheak/ai-final-project/README.md

 * Collected the dataset
 * Labeled and annotated traffic sign images
 * Applied preprocessing and data augmentation
+* Ensure dataset is in correct format and trainable on YOLOv8 model

 **Sopheak Teng:**
 * Trained the YOLOv8m model